Smile-SA/redmine_smile_base/README.md

 redmine_smile_base
 ==================

-Redmine plugin that adds Common Tools needed by Smile Redmine pluginss
+Redmine plugin that adds Common Tools needed by Smile Redmine plugins

 # What it brings